Corridor, Heiligenkreuz Abbey, Austria

 Even though the light was relatively low indoors, it was quite a lot brighter outside.
 Perhaps the hardest element for a photographer to control, historically, has been contrast (i.e., the difference between important highlight and shadow areas within the scene) and this kind of setting would have been difficult to photograph, with a single exposure, if I'd included the actual windows in the composition.

-So, to reduce contrast, which would have resulted in burnt out windows and overly dark shadows, I simply moved my body a step to the left and then turned my camera slightly to the right so that none of the actual glass and, as a consequence, the outside light, was visible within the frame.
-Problem solved and a successful photograph made.
+So, to reduce contrast, which would have resulted in burnt out windows and overly dark shadows, I simply moved my body a jump to the left (just like in the song) and then turned my camera a step to right to the right so that none of the actual glass and, as a consequence, the outside light, was visible within the frame.
+Problem solved and a successful photograph was born.